Welcome to Year 5

 Please feel free to contact the Year 5 team if you have something you wish to ask or would like to discuss.
 We have an open door policy and will see you as soon as possible.
 Please ask at the office if you would like to see us in person or would like to pass on a message.

-Mr Easterbrook, Mr Cuzner and Mrs Mitchell
+Mr Davies, Mr Cuzner and Mrs Taylor

 PE Kit and days